 - Your logo

-- A unique and engaging “About” page
+- A unique and engaging “about” page

 - A portfolio of completed work

 Respect the Schedule of the Digital Nomad Lifestyle

 The best way to stick to this schedule is to choose your first clients and projects very carefully.
 Work with clients who understand you are a new business and who will respect your hours of business.
 If you hire a big client who has unrealistic demands that you are unable to meet while building your business, you risk ruining a business relationship and developing a negative reputation before you’ve even gotten started.
 Don’t be influenced by how much money your first clients can pay you, but by the relationships they can help you build.
 Stick to your schedule, and focus on finding clients who will respect it as well.
 Slowly but surely, you will find your way to success.

 Building a business is a marathon, not a sprint.
-And, when you’re building a business while also holding down a full-time job, it can feel very overwhelming.
+When you’re building a business while also holding down a full-time job, it can feel very overwhelming.
 But if you set clear goals for yourself and work them into a realistic timeline, you’re certain to see your business grow to a point where you no longer need that 9-5 paycheck.